libsyz/product-sprint/README.md

 # 3. Design
 ## Learning More about Design and UX
 [SitePoint][site-point]
-A bit aggressive on the sales, but good content and courses.
+A bit commercially aggressive, but good content and courses.
+Their newsletters are also good.

 [A List Apart][a-list-apart]
 Excellent content on content strategy, design, UX and all things web development.